modernjuliaworkflows/modernjuliaworkflows.github.io/pages/writing/writing.md

 [Running code](https://www.julia-vscode.org/docs/stable/userguide/runningcode/) is made much easier by the following commands:

-* `Julia: Restart REPL` (shortcut `Alt + J` then `Alt + R`) - this is different from opening a VSCode _terminal_ and launching Julia manually from there, because the integrated Julia REPL allows you to send code from files to the REPL directly.
+* `Julia: Restart REPL` (shortcut `Alt + J` then `Alt + R`) - this will open or restart the integrated Julia REPL and is different from opening a VSCode _terminal_ and launching Julia manually from there.
-* `Julia: Execute Code in REPL and Move` (shortcut `Shift + Enter`) - the executed code is the block containing the cursor, or the selected part if it exists.
+* `Julia: Execute Code in REPL and Move` (shortcut `Shift + Enter`) - this will execute in the integrated Julia REPL either the code selected by the cursor or, if no selection, the code block containing the cursor.

 }